znsio/ReportPortalIntegration/README.md

       * BRANCH_NAME=[the current branch name as obtained by git command, or can be specified as an absolute value, or the environment varaiable/system property name which indicates the branch name]
       * RUN_IN_CI=[true/false] - if test is running in CI or not
       * BUILD_ID=[the environment variable or system property name which indicates the build id]
-      * AGENT_NAME=[the environment variable or system property name which indicates the CI agent name]
+      * CI_AGENT_NAME=[the environment variable or system property name which indicates the CI agent name]
-   2. For setting any additional property to launch attributes which is not already configured in `ReportPortalPropertiesOverloader` class, we need to set that attribute key and value at either System Property level or at Environment variable.
-Any key with prefix `RP_` set at System property or Environment variable level will be set as ReportPortal's launch attribute.
-The method which takes care of this configuration is `setRPAttributesFromSystemVariables` defined inside `ReportPortalPropertiesOverloader` class.
+   2. For setting any additional property to launch attributes which is not already configured in `ReportPortalPropertiesOverloader` class, we need to set that attribute key **with prefix - RP_** and value as either System Property level or at Environment variable or in the reportportal.properties file.
       For instance, if you're setting environment variable like `export RP_Version=0.0.1`, then on ReportPortal, you'll see the corresponding launch attribute as `Version:0.0.1`